April 22, 2016

 Ho goes on to explain how her work is dependent on a variety of paint marks made with different sized brushes and tools.

 "Along with color, the scale and position of these marks is responsible for the vigorous visual activity that I want in all of my work," she continues.
 "The rabbits are a place for me to find new ways of constructing a living figure without being concerned with likeness or gender.
 Instead, it forces me to closely examine each rabbit's personality differences to make each portrait unique.
 This focused study also helps me to achieve strong anatomical structure and give me time to contemplate my unequivocal belief in animal consciousness."

 And karma.
-These creatures that hog up a canvas with high-flying ears have a regard that penetrates the viewer to come closer.
+These creatures that hog up a canvas with high-flying ears beckon the viewer to come closer.
 Anyone have a carrot?
 Don't bother.
-These rabbits are too cool to take a gnaw.
+These rabbits are way too cool to take a gnaw.